peterjpitcher/eventplanner2.0/docs/DECISIONS.md

 - Positive: Better visibility into project status and progress
 - Negative: Time needed to create the plan before starting fixes
 - Negative: Plan may need adjustment as implementation progresses

+## Implementation Plan v1.4 Fixes

+### Customer Deletion Issue
+- **Decision**: Removed `.select()` from the Supabase DELETE operation in customer service
+- **Reasoning**: The `.select()` method on DELETE operations was causing confusion in response handling.
+Supabase's behavior with `.select()` on DELETE is to return the deleted rows, but this was being misinterpreted as an error when the deletion was actually successful.
+Removing this method allows for simpler success/failure determination.
+- **Date**: 2024-03-26

+### Category Deletion Issue
+- **Decision**: Implemented a server-side RPC function for category deletion
+- **Reasoning**: To bypass client-side issues with DELETE operations, we created a PostgreSQL function callable via RPC.
+This approach provides a more reliable way to delete categories while maintaining proper error handling and constraint checking.
+- **Date**: 2024-03-26

+### Dashboard Upcoming Events
+- **Decision**: Simplified the query for upcoming events
+- **Reasoning**: The previous implementation used complex filtering logic that was causing issues.
+By using simpler, more direct Supabase query methods (`.gte()`, `.eq()`, etc.), we improved reliability and readability.
+- **Date**: 2024-03-26

+### Navigation Structure
+- **Decision**: Removed duplicate navigation definitions and removed Categories and Messages items
+- **Reasoning**: The application had multiple sidebar components with different navigation items, causing inconsistency.
+We standardized the navigation across components and removed items that should not appear in the main navigation according to the implementation plan.
+- **Date**: 2024-03-26

+### SMS Notifications
+- **Decision**: Created a robust SMS configuration management utility
+- **Reasoning**: The previous implementation directly checked environment variables, which was unreliable.
+The new `checkAndEnsureSmsConfig()` utility ensures SMS configuration is properly stored in the database, checks all required credentials, and provides better error handling and logging.
+- **Date**: 2024-03-26

+### SMS Test Feature
+- **Decision**: Added a test message feature to the SMS Templates page
+- **Reasoning**: This allows users to verify SMS functionality without creating actual bookings, improving the debugging workflow and making it easier to test template changes.
+- **Date**: 2024-03-26